gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part2.md

        using our new pointer based strings and stacks, and the if condition inside the for is reversed */
     for (; str != str_end; ++str) {
-        /* Quick comment, at the beggining of the algorithm 'st' points to the extra value in the stack, which is initialized to 0.
+        /* Quick comment, at the beginning of the algorithm 'st' points to the extra value in the stack, which is initialized to 0.
 This way the if condition will be true for the first iteration, which is OK because we cannot have matching parenthesis with only one parenthesis */